code-423n4/2023-06-lukso/README.md

 - Possibility to lock the account by setting the KeyManager address as extension of `lsp20VerifyCall` selector.

 - Failed relay calls (via `executeRelayCall(…)` don’t increase the nonce).
-Therefore if one would pre-sign 3 txs in one channel and the first one is failing, one would have to re-sign the next 2 txs with a different nonce in order to execute them.
-Another solution would be signing all 3 txs in 3 different channels.
+Therefore if one would pre-sign 3 transactions in one channel and the first one is failing, one would have to re-sign the next 2 transactions with a different nonce in order to execute them.
+Another solution would be signing all 3 transactions in 3 different channels.
 See first audit report from Watchpug finding M3 for details.

 - `REENTRANCY` permission is checked for the contract that reenters the KeyManager or for the signer if the reentrant call happens through `executeRelayCall(..)` & `executeRelayCallBatch(..)`.
 Initiator of the call doesn’t need to have `REENTRANCY` permission.

 ### LSP7DigitalAsset.sol

-- `authorizeOperator()` CAN NOT avoid front-running and Allowance Double-Spend Exploit.

-Can be avoided by using the `increaseAllowance(..)` and `decreaseAllowance(..)` functions.
+- `authorizeOperator(..)` CAN NOT avoid front-running and Allowance Double-Spend Exploit.
+This can be avoided by using the `increaseAllowance(..)` and `decreaseAllowance(..)` functions.

 - We are aware that the `transferBatch(...)` function could be optimized for gas.
 For instance for scenarios where the balance of the sender (if it’s the same from address of every iterations) can be updated once instead of on every iterations (to avoid multiple storage writes).
 Same for operator allowances.